sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 There are a few ways to handle transmission line ringing, but the easiest seems to be to add a resistor at the source of the signal.
-The resistor will add impendence to the system, and if it's chosen correctly can filter out the ringing produced in the line.
+The resistor will add impedance to the system, and if it's chosen correctly can filter out the ringing produced in the line.
 This is where it's helpful to switch back to the physics view of the world, because in effect we want to create a "Critically Damped